AuthMe/AuthMeReloaded/docs/permission_nodes.md

 ---

-This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Sat May 02 03:44:31 CEST 2026
+This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Wed May 06 00:22:42 CEST 2026